nextflow-io/nextflow/docs/process.rst

 Outputs
 =======

-The `output` declaration block allows to define the channels used by the process to send out the results produced.
+The `output` declaration block allows you to define the channels used by the process to send out the results produced.

-It can be defined at most one output block and it can contain one or more outputs declarations.
+You can only define one output block at a time and it must contain one or more output declarations.

 The output block follows the syntax shown below::
     output:
       <output qualifier> <output name> [into <target channel>[,channel,..]] [attribute [,..]]